fayaz55/Projects/Project/README.md

  the account.
 When the manager deletes a customer, the associated account should get deleted as well.
 It is assumed that no two users can have the same username.

 Your project must apply the State design pattern.
-The change of level of the customer is the re-sponsibility of the concrete state classes.
+The change of level of the customer is the responsibility of the concrete state classes.

 The GUI of the application has to be developed using JavaFX.